dbayardAWS/kinesis-labs/immersionDay/Lab3analyticsSQL/README.md

 ### 7. In the dropdown menu for the type of the attribute trip_id, change the type from INT to BIGINT.
 Moreover, change the Length of the attribute type from 4 to 9.
 Complete this step by pressing Save schema and update stream samples.
 It may take a minute until the operation completes.

+Note: If the length of the type attribute is already >=9, then you can leave the length as it is.

 ![screenshot](images/Picture9.png)

 ### 8. Verify, that the incoming events are successfully mapped to the corrected schema and click on Exit (done).